-Figure 6 Earth's comet shaped magnetosphere (source: jpl.nasa.gov) The polar cusps, shown in Figure 5, form the gap between the day side magnetic field extending out in front of the Earth and the nightside field forming the magnetotail.
+Figure 7 Earth's comet shaped magnetosphere (source: jpl.nasa.gov) The polar cusps, shown in Figure 6 and Figure 7, form the gap between the day side magnetic field extending out in front of the Earth and the nightside field forming the magnetotail.
 The polar cusps are extremely important since they are the only locations where charged particles can enter the ionosphere without crossing magnetic field lines.
-Each polar cusp extends down to Earth's surface forming a funnel which at Earth's surface is about 5° wide in latitude centered at around 77° magnetic latitude.
+Each polar cusp extends down to Earth's surface forming a funnel which at Earth's surface is about 5° wide centered at around 77° magnetic latitude.
 Within the cusps high energy solar wind and magnetosheath particles stream down directly into Earth's upper atmosphere, unimpeded, significantly and adversely affecting the high latitude ionosphere.
 The magnetosphere is fixed relative to the Sun while the Earth itself rotates within the stationary magnetosphere.
 That is, the nose of Earth's comet shaped magnetosphere always points toward the Sun while the tail points down stream away from the Sun.
-The Magnetosphere chapter, in the section on Solar Terrestrial Interaction, describes the solar wind's interaction with Earth's magnetic field, the various regions of the magnetosphere, and provides the foundation for understanding the phenomena that occur in the high latitude ionosphere.
-13.1 Complexity of the High Latitude Region Earth's high latitude zone is a very complex place with - Multiple electric fields, - Electrical currents, - Particle in flows, and - Particle out flows as illustrated in Figure 7.
-This complexity is due in large part to Earth's magnetic field being nearly vertical at high latitudes.
-To make matters worse, most of the magnetosphere's various regions (Figure 5) originates or terminates in the high latitudes.
+Chapter 8 describes the solar wind's interaction with Earth's magnetic field and the various regions of the magnetosphere.
+13.2 Complexity of the High Latitude Region Earth's high latitude zone is a very complex place with - Multiple electric fields, - Electrical currents, - Particle in flows, and - Particle out flows as illustrated in Figure 8.
+This complexity is due primarily to Earth's magnetic field being nearly vertical at high latitudes.
+To make matters worse, most of the magnetosphere's various regions (Figure 6) originate or terminate in the high latitudes.
 In addition, the polar cusp provides an unobstructed funnel allowing solar winds particles to stream directly down into the polar region.
 It is no wonder that transmitting HF radio signals through the polar area is challenging.
 The various fields, currents, and particle flows are briefly described next.
-A more compete discussion is provided in the Magnetosphere chapter.
+A more compete discussion is provided in Chapter 8.

-Figure 7 Polar region electrical currents (source: royalsocietypublishing.org) 13.1.1 Field Aligned Currents (FAC) Prominent in Figure 7 are the field aligned currents.
-These currents, illustrated in more detail by Figure 8, flow along geomagnetic field lines connecting Earth's high latitude ionosphere to the magnetosphere.
+Figure 8 Polar region electrical currents (source: royalsocietypublishing.org) 13.2.1 Field Aligned Currents (FAC) Prominent in Figure 8 are the field aligned currents shown as the large orange arrows flowing into and out of the high latitude regions.
+These currents, illustrated in more detail in Figure 9, flow along geomagnetic field lines connecting Earth's high latitude ionosphere to the magnetosphere.
 They are important because they are the dominant form of energy exchange between the magnetosphere and ionosphere.
 Field aligned currents are also known as Birkeland currents.